-Figure 5.3 Passenger Revenue Change by Market Segment 2013 to 2023
+Figure 5.3: Passenger Revenue Change by Market Segment 2013 to 2022

-Figure 5.3 shows the passenger revenue change by market segment between 2013 and 2023.
+Figure 5.3 shows the passenger revenue change by market segment between 2013 and 2022.
 To put this chart into context in light of the impact of the COVID-19 pandemic on public transport services, the same comparisons when made between 2013 and 2019 show passenger revenues having increased by 49.3%.
-As a direct result of passenger numbers decreasing significantly in 2020 and 2021, the revenue outturn when compared to 2013 shows an average upturn of 23.9% across all market segments nationally, despite patronage having surpassed pre pandemic levels by the end of 2023.
+As a direct result of passenger numbers decreasing significantly in 2020 and 2021, the revenue outturn when compared to 2013 now shows an average upturn of 12.4% across all market segments nationally, despite patronage having returned to pre pandemic levels by the end of 2022.
 The position has improved significantly from 2020, when passenger revenue across all sectors were -21.1% lower.